The Pioneer Women’s Hut is one of the best and most unusual small museums in the country

 “History is often seen as belonging to the rich and famous but in the end history is not about great events and famous people.
 It is about ordinary people and their everyday lives.
 This is what makes us Australians. ” Wendy Hucker 1991

-The Pioneer Women's Hut is located near Tumbarumba, New South Wales, Australia, and is run by a group of volunteers as a community organisation.
+The Pioneer Women's Hut is located near Tumbarumba, New South Wales, Australia.